 Note: BEV = battery electric vehicle; PHEV = plug-in hybrid electric vehicle.
-Percentage labels in 2022-2023 refer to year-on-year growth rates relative to the same month in the previous year.
+Percentage labels in 2022-2023 refer to yearon-year growth rates relative to the same month in the previous year.
+Source: IEA analysis based on EV Volumes.

 Electric car sales in China have been steadily increasing since 2020, but future trends will warrant further examination given that purchase incentives ended in 2022.